cjlux/ML-feedback/README.md

 Currently the topics covered are:
 - Python Virtual Environment (PVE)
-- Reproducibility of neural networks training.
+- Reproducibility of neural networks training with tensorflow.